-Point System Mobility Support System Housing Condition 1 Cane or Support available; but not Full concrete structure Walker living in same household 2 Wheelchair Minimal support; but not Semi-concrete users regularly available structure 3 Homebound No support system in Tin and wood and bedridden place structure the time of the initial assessment, clients, to include their caregivers, will be informed that when the prioritization of services is implemented and the client is not determined to be in greatest social and economic need, upon written notification, they would be removed from the program until such time a slot is open and they are identified, after all clients have been re-prioritized, that they are determined to be next qualified to be re-instated into the program.
-There shall be a 30 day transition period for clients removed from the program.
+Point System Mobility Support System Housing Condition 1 Cane or Walker Support available; but not living in same household Full concrete structure 2 Wheelchair users Minimal support; but not regularly available Semi-concrete structure 3 Homebound and bedridden No support system in place Tin and wood structure

+After applying the Prioritization of Services (POS) and the demand for services still outweigh the available resources the Offeror is required to advise the Guam SOA who will provide additional guidance and direction to the Offer as to other variables and/or conditions to assess to reduce the demand to meet the available resources.
+At the time of the initial assessment, clients, to include their caregivers, will be informed that when the prioritization of services is implemented and the client is not determined to be in greatest social and economic need, upon written notification, they would be removed from the program until such time a slot is open and they are identified, after all clients have been re-prioritized, that they are determined to be next qualified to be re-instated into the program.
+There shall be a 30-day transition period for clients removed from the program.